dhmunro/dudley/docs/syntax.rst

 with one (or a few) more or less element(s).
 For example, if you bin a population by income, you might describe poll result like this::

     NBINS = i4          # number of income bins (variable)
     income: f4[NBINS+]  # boundaries of income bins
     npeople: i4[NBINS]  # number of people in each income bin

 Of course, in this case you might prefer to think of there being one *more* bin than income boundary - with a bin for all those below your smallest income value and another for all those above your largest - in which case you would declare `income: f4[NBINS-]` instead.
-In either case, just the relationship gives a human reader of this layout a pretty clear idea of which way you are thinking about bins and boundaries.
+In either case, the relationship between the dimension lengths gives a human reader of this layout a pretty clear idea of which way you are thinking about bins and boundaries.

 Parameter and type scope
 ------------------------

 Both parameters and named datatypes are children of a dict.
-When a name appears in any array declaration (including type declarations in `{}`), Dudley searches all the ancestor dicts of the array being declared for a parameter or named type matching the name.
+When a name appears in any shape declaration (including type member declarations inside `{}`), Dudley searches all the ancestor dicts of the array being declared for a parameter or named type matching the name.
 The matching parameter or type name declared in the nearest ancestor is the one Dudley uses.
-This association is determined as Dudley parses the layout, so only parameter or type names declared in the layout prior to thearray being parsed can match.
+This association is determined as Dudley parses the layout, so only parameter or type names declared in the layout prior to the array being parsed can match.

 In particular, a parameter in the shape of a data array member (or its type) in a compound datatype will be bound to the nearest ancestor parameter (or